-As at 31 December 2018, there are three projects which are 100% owned by Grange ROC Property Pty Ltd:
+As at 31 December 2019, there are three projects which are 100% owned by Grange ROC Property Pty Ltd:

 - i.
-Lumley Court which will construct a 3-level, 5 units prestige apartment.
-Construction has commenced, and 2 units have been pre-sold.
-The project is planned to be fully constructed and sold in 2019. - ii.
-Brookville Road which will construct a 3-level prestige residential apartment and is in the planning approval stage. - iii.
-GRP Malvern Road which will construct a 3-level, 8 units prestige apartment.
-Construction has commenced, and 2 units have been pre-sold.
-The project is planned to be fully constructed and sold in 2019.
+Lumley Court which has constructed a 3-level, 5 unit prestige apartment.
+Construction has been completed and the Certificate of Occupancy has been obtained in January, 2020.
+4 of the 5 units have been pre-sold with the properties due to settle in the first quarter of 2020. - ii.
+Brookville Road which will construct a 3-level prestige residential apartment and has achieved planning approval. - iii.
+GRP Malvern Road which is in progress to construct a 3-level, 8 unit prestige apartment.
+Construction is due for completion in the first quarter of 2020, and 3 units have been pre-sold.